nnellans/github-workflows-guide/README.md

 # GitHub Workflow Guide

+> [!WARNING]
-**Warning**: This is an advanced guide and assumes you already know the basics of GitHub Workflows.
+> This is an advanced guide and assumes you already know the basics of GitHub Workflows.
 Think of this more like an advanced cheat sheet.
 I went through the documentation and captured any notes that I felt were important, and organized them into the README file you see here.
 If you are new to GitHub Workflows, then I would suggest first going through the GitHub docs first.

+> [!IMPORTANT]
-It's important to know that this is a live document.
+> This is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.

 ---
 # Table of Contents